IgniteUI/igniteui-docfx/en/components/geo-map-type-scatter-symbol-series.md

 mentionedTypes: ['XamGeographicMap', 'ShapefileConverter', 'Series']
 ---

-# Angular Using Scatter Symbol Series
+# Angular Geographic Symbol Map

-Use the Angular map component's [`IgxGeographicSymbolSeriesComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxgeographicsymbolseriescomponent.html) to display geo-spatial data using points or markers in a geographic context.
+In Angular map component, you can use the [`IgxGeographicSymbolSeriesComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxgeographicsymbolseriescomponent.html) to display geo-spatial data using points or markers in a geographic context.
 This type of geographic series is often used to render a collection of geographic locations such as cities, airports, earthquakes, or points of interests.

-## Angular Using Scatter Symbol Series Example
+## Angular Geographic Symbol Map Example

 <code-view style="height: 500px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"